-There is no assurance that a trading market for the bonds will be maintained, and the price at which the bonds will trade in the secondary market is uncertain.
+There is no assurance that a trading market for the bonds will be established or developed or be maintained, and the price at which the bonds will trade in the secondary market is uncertain.

+The 2041 bonds will be a new issue of securities with no established trading market.
 The Republic does not know the extent to which investor interest will support an active trading market for the bonds or how liquid that market may become.
 If the bonds are traded after their initial issuance, they may trade at a price lower than their principal amount, depending upon prevailing interest rates, the market for similar securities and general economic conditions in the United States, the Dominican Republic and elsewhere.